Oil3/therm-app-mac/README.md

 # dec2024 : successful communication and raw frames are received

 No driver and no kernel needed.
-The command line tools use [libusb](https://libusb.info/) and are based on the [public debug code](https://github.com/Pidbip/ThermAppCam), The Swift app is 100% native and is inspired from [Didaktek's Simple-USB](https://github.com/didactek/deft-simple-usb) and [ftdi-synchronous-serial](https://github.com/didactek/ftdi-synchronous-serial)
+The command line tools use [libusb](https://libusb.info/) and are based on the [public debug code](https://github.com/Pidbip/ThermAppCam),

+The Swift app is 100% native and is inspired from [Didaktek's Simple-USB](https://github.com/didactek/deft-simple-usb) and [ftdi-synchronous-serial](https://github.com/didactek/ftdi-synchronous-serial).

 Everything is notarized and hardened.

 Usi
 How:
-both command line tools expect libusb at `/opt/homebrew/lib/libusb-1.0.dylib` notarized/gatekeeper approved but needs to be ran inside terminal
+both command line tools expect libusb at `/opt/homebrew/lib/libusb-1.0.dylib` notarized/gatekeeper approved but needs to be ran inside terminal. the swift app technically needs nothing, but until the why is figured out, it only recognizes the device once one of the command line tools has connected and exited once.